KarlisKocins/GymFlow/README.md

 # GymFlow 💪

-A modern, intuitive workout tracking application built with Next.js and TypeScript.
+A modern, intuitive workout tracking application built with Next.js, TypeScript, and PostgreSQL.
 Track your fitness journey, crush your goals! 🎯

 ## ✨ Features